JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * Updates in TeamCity Agent Docker images:
   * Bundled .NET Core SDK has been updated to 6.0.100.
   * Bundled two versions of .NET Core Runtime: 3.1.21 and 5.0.12.
 * Bundled IntelliJ IDEA has been updated to version 2021.2.3.
 Note that this version requires Java 11.
+Previously added IntelliJ Inspections/Duplicates steps with the bundled version will become incompatible with the agents running Java below version 11.
+* The bundled Kotlin compiler used in [TeamCity DSL](kotlin-dsl.md) has been updated to version 1.6.21
 * The [SBT](http://www.scala-sbt.org/) launcher, used in the [Simple Build Tool (Scala)](simple-build-tool-scala.md) plugin, has been updated to version 1.5.5.
 * Freemarker, used by TeamCity [notification templates](customizing-notification-templates.md), has been updated to version 2.3.31.
 * The [Qodana plugin](https://www.jetbrains.com/help/qodana/qodana-teamcity-plugin.html) has been bundled with TeamCity.
 If you previously installed the Qodana plugin and used DSL, you'll need to update your DSL settings.
 We're providing a special version of the plugin that contains both [old and new Kotlin DSL settings](https://plugins.jetbrains.com/plugin/15498-qodana/versions/stable/169313).